bec-archer/SR80-Manuals/user-manual.md

 When you open an item detail from the tech queue, you'll see a **Notes** card between the item info and the test history.
 This works the same as on the front counter — type a note, tap the send arrow, and it's saved with your name and timestamp.

 Use notes to document what you found during disassembly, anything unusual about the repair, or messages for the front counter ("customer needs to approve cost before we proceed").
 Notes from both the front counter and the tech station show up in the same timeline, so everyone stays on the same page.

+### Editing Item Info from the Tech Station

+When you open an item detail, you may see a small blue **Edit** link in the top-right corner of the item info card.
+This lets you change the intake fields — equipment type, machine type, service reasons, and description — without going back to the front counter.

+The Edit button only appears when the item is in **Checked In** status (before anyone grabs it).
+Once the item is In Progress, the intake fields lock and the Edit link disappears.
+An admin can still edit locked fields by elevating admin access.

+Photos and notes are always editable regardless of item status (see "Adding Photos" and "Adding Notes" sections).

 ### Grabbing an Item